Bowles DNA Project

 James Bowles at Silvermines

 Finally in the 1848 visit the Griffith team found James and his family resident in Silvermines.
 In fact we learn from their notes from this visit much more about his two landholdings that were listed in 1847 and that he had acquired rather a substantial house since then.
 He still held the portion of Robert Young's lot north of town, now described as a small 1 acre garden with no structures on it.
 This was probably just for growing his own family's food.
 The lot on Dublin Road which James held in the 1847 survey was now held by a James Deegan.
 However, James seems to have acquired George Byrne's estate.
 In 1848 four of these were occupied by James' tenants and by the time the town's valuation was published in 1852 all eight of his house lots were tenanted.
 His tenants and their houses were as follows.
 Many of his tenants were the same ones who had lived there before James acquired the lots: Lot 20 - Catharine Shanahan was resident on this lot in 1846 with 3 houses which she had sub-tenanted but she had since died and two of her houses had been combined as one 33'x19' one story house (9 1/2' high) which was now occupied by a Morgan Gleeson.
 It is described as an older thatched house with stone walls and was in good maintenance; Lot 21 - Same tenant.
 Dr Quinn of Nenagh ran a dispensary from here.
 It is described as a 32'x18' thatched house with stone walls of medium age (about 25 years old) and slightly decayed but in good repair; Lot 22 - Same tenant.
 Michael Cane; This was a 25'x19' thatched house in a similar condition to the dispensary but more in need of repair; Lot 23 - Same tenant.
 Judith Learney; This was a smaller 8'x19' thatched house about the age of the dispensary and in good repair; Lot 24 - John Horan occupied this house in 1846 but it was since tenanted from James by Terence Mahoney.
 It was a 18 1/2'x21' thatched house of medium age and in good repair; Lot 25 - The occupant of this house in 1846, George Byrne, was now deceased and his widow was now James' tenant.
 The house was 12 1/2'x21' similar to the previous ones in condition; Lot 26 - Same tenant.
 CatherineLeahy; a 20'x19' house similar to the others; Lot 27 - Same tenant.
 James Cane; a 16 1/2'x19 house similar to the others; Lot 28 - This was the strip of land behind the above 8 houses While he doesn't seem to have emigrated to Australia himself, it looks like many of his childen did.
 In their immigration paperwork he is described as “James Bowles of Kilboy” and "James Bowles, Gent." and his occupation is given as a shoemaker.
 Silvermines is in North Tipperary in the parish of Kilmore 4 miles south of Nenagh.
 Kilboy was the name of a mansion about 1 mile from the village of Silvermines.
 It was the seat (i.e. home but also the center of administration for the lands which he held) of Lord Dunalley the owner of the mines at that time.
 The statement that James was 'of Kilboy' doesn't mean that he lived at the mansion, just that he lived within the Kilboy estate which included the Kilboy Demesne (estate lands) as well as much of the surrounding land including the towns of Silvermines, Cloonanagh, Ballygown and others.
-Emigration records show that in 1840 his son William migrated to Australia with 3 others from Silvermines in his party.
+Emigration records show that in 1840 his son William migrated to Australia with 7 others from Silvermines in his party.
 See the reference below.
-They were Judith Daly, Dennis Hanley and Bridget Ryan; possibly two couples?
-His reference was a William Handy (may have been a transcription error for Hanley) but James Bowles acted as reference for the other three so perhaps William Handy (or Hanley) was a previous immigrant from Silvermines to Australia who would vouch for the Bowles family.
-William was specifically stated to be a Protestant so possibly the other three were Catholics.
-All were 19 to 20 years of age.
+They were Judith Daly, Dennis Hanley, Bridget Ryan and two of Bridget's brothers and their wives, Timothy (Alice) and Patrick (Mary).
+His reference was a William Hardy but James Bowles acted as reference for three of the others and a Edward McGrath parish priest at Trath (probably Tannersrath near Clonmore) vouched for the last.
+William was specifically stated to be a Protestant while the others were Catholic.
+All were 19 to 21 years of age.
+They were transported to Australia on the ship Alfred by John Marshall who ran a business under a bounty system paid by the government finding and taking emigrants to Australia to help settle the country.
+From a discussion on genealogy-specialists.com we find that several of James' children followed their brother William to Australia: son James Bowles Jr. in 1853, and three daughters Jane and her husband Joseph Winnett, Sarah and her husband William Hardy and Mary Anne all in 1857.
 James Bowles was still in Silvermines in the 1850's as we find several records for him in the Silvermines area in the Griffiths Survey.
 He held a substantial amount of land.
 According to the Griffith Valuation printed for this area in 1850, James Bowles held Lot 8 in Cloonanagh townland just north of Silvermines.

 Parish of Kilmore James Bowles held a 1 acre plot of land in Cloonanagh townland.
 From the same source, right in the town of Silvermines James held a row of 8 houses under Lord Dunalley which he had sublet to tenants.
 They must have been more substantial than the standard Irish cottage as they were each worth around 1£ income annually.
 Doctor Quinn had his dispensary in one of them.
 Griffith's published report also lists a Mrs Bowles occupying the school house at Lisnageenly about 2 miles SE of Silvermines.
 That was probably James' wife as The Accounts and Papers Relative to Schools and Education in Ireland for 1824 shows that an Elizabeth Bowles of Kilboy was paid £5.